abdel7ak96/verum/README.md

 # Verum: A decentralized electronic voting system based on Blockchain technology
-<center>JavaScript ● React ● HTML ● CSS ● Ethereum ● Truffle Ganache ● Git ● Bootstrap ● Material UI ● MetaMask ● Photoshop ● LaTeX ● Solidity ● VS Code ● Web3 API ● Yarn ● Remix</center>
+<p align="center">JavaScript ● React ● HTML ● CSS ● Ethereum ● Truffle Ganache ● Git ● Bootstrap ● Material UI ● MetaMask ● Photoshop ● LaTeX ● Solidity ● VS Code ● Web3 API ● Yarn ● Remix</p>

 ## Introduction
 Since the dawn of democracy, elections have been accused for the lack of transparency and security.
 As societies all over the world are rapidly adopting technology across all aspects of society, a digitalized democratic system of voting might just be the next evolutionary step towards a transparent and trusted electoral system.